JoeCalvi/dbd-api/README.md

 `/killers/killer_id/power`

-We can also get that same power object by using The Pig's killer_id by making a call to http://localhost:3000/killers/64c4624f3b6c096393410114/power.
+We can also get that same power object by using The Pig's killer_id by making a call to http://localhost:3000/killers/64c4624f3b6c096393410114/power, without the killer being populated.

 `/powers/query?killer_name=killer_name`